brianshumate/katacoda-scenarios/vault-telemetry-splunk/04-perform-actions-to-generate-metrics.md

 ## K/V version 2 secrets

-The first kind of new data you can generate are a set of static [key/value version 2 secrets](https://www.vaultproject.io/api-docs/secret/kv/kv-v2) with an incremental count to produce telemetry metrics for later analysis.
+The first kind of new data you will generate are a set of static [key/value version 2 secrets](https://www.vaultproject.io/api-docs/secret/kv/kv-v2) with an incremental count to produce telemetry metrics for later analysis.

 These commands will produce excessive output, so the output is sent to a log file to keep the terminal uncluttered.